mohdarya/MinimalLauncher/README.md

 - Allowing the user the set certain application as restricted
 - the restricted applications are then placed in a restricted section and can only be launched by going to the restricted section
 - each time the user opens a restricted app the process of launching the restricted app is delayed
-- the wait time is reset after 2 hours of not using restricted applications
+- the applications resets the wait time after 2 hours of not using restricted applications

 # How to use